soverenio/docs/docs/administration/securing-sensor.md

 Good candidates for using secrets are the tokens of the sensors.

 If you decide to store the token in a secret, keep in mind that you need to set both `digger`/`crawler` token and `detectionTool` token.
 They use the same token value for accessing the Soveren Cloud.

+!!! danger "When using secrets for tokens, define both the `digger`/`crawler` token and the `detectionTool` token"

 By default Soveren takes care of both, but when you want to use secrets, there is no good way to sync the `detectionTool` token with the `digger` or `crawler` token, so you must define them both manually:

 * For the DIM sensor: